josedv82/NBA-Game-Density-App/README.md

 # NBA Game Density App
-An app to visually explore the density of the schedule for NBA teams as well as individual player loads based on rest days and minutes played.
+An app to explore the density of the NBA Schedule.

 <img src="https://www.dropbox.com/s/7hclkru7yknd9ur/waiter.gif?raw=1" align="right" width="350" />

 ## Intro
-This app enable users manipulate different aspects related to the game density (frequency of games) in the NBA for both, a selected team and its opponents over the last 5 seasons.
+This app let users manipulate different aspects related to the game density (frequency of games) in the NBA for both, a selected team and its opponents over the last 5 seasons.
 Users can manipulate factors such as court advantage, travel stress, time zones crossed, game density index, direction of travel, etc to understand period of higher or lower schedule stress.